Photo of Joe T. Sylve

 Earlier in this series, we discussed APFS Containers and how they address physical objects via a fixed block size.
-This was followed up with a discussion on enumerating Checkpoint Maps to locate ephemeral objects.
+This was followed by a discussion on enumerating Checkpoint Maps to locate ephemeral objects.
 The last remaining kind of objects that we need to know how to find are virtual objects.
 Today, we will discuss an essential specialization of B-Trees, the Object Map (OMAP), and their critical role in managing these virtual objects in APFS.

 Object Maps perform two essential roles in APFS.
 They facilitate the address translation needed to locate virtual objects on disk and provide snapshot capabilities that can instantly roll back the set of virtual objects to an earlier point in time.
 The Container and each Volume maintain their own independent OMAPs.
 Each OMAP has its own virtual address space, so when dereferencing a virtual object, it is essential to understand how that object is used to know which object map to query.